If every child in the world would be taught meditation, we would eliminate violence from the world within one generation – Dalai Lama

 While mediation requires children to approach the task with seriousness, you can always add a fun element to the whole exercise.
 Let us engage in the benefits of MEDITATION one letter at a time.

-EMOTIONAL development: Children often go through stages of frustration and fear.
+EMOTIONAL regulation: Children often go through stages of frustration and fear.
 It is common for children to have tantrums and tears when things are not going as they wanted and when they have not learnt to be patient.
 For instance, a toddler would scream for a toy while a school-going boy would try to do the opposite when parents tell him to not do a thing.
 Overcoming fear of many things is also another challenge for toddlers growing up.
-Meditation helps children cope with fear and frustration and contributes to their emotional development.
+Meditation helps children regulate their emotions.

-TIME management: Children today have a lot on their plate ranging from academics to homework to co-curricular activities, etc. You can help your child by teaching time management and meditation can do this.
+THINKING and planning: Children today have a lot on their plate ranging from academics to homework to co-curricular activities, etc. You can help your child by teaching them to think and plan ahead and meditation can do this.
 With mediation, children can become more efficient, make fewer mistakes and their energy levels are also boosted.

 The benefits of meditation on children and adults are well known.
 However, what is the best type of mediation for children?
 We take a look in this video.